 Alternatively if you have not taken an IELTS (Academic) test, please click here to find other English language tests approved by the University.

-Please note that, if your first language is not English, you may be able to attend our Pre-sessional English language course.
-Your chosen academic department may recognise this as part of your English language requirement: they can advise you further about this.
+If your first language is not English, you may be able to attend our online Pre-sessional English language course.

 - It will help you to develop further your language and study skills by building on your strengths and addressing your weaknesses.